 Institut Autrichien, Aquarelles et dessins

-autrichiens des dernières années
+autrichiens des dernières années, Paris

 Wiener Festwochen, Engagierte Kunst.

-Gesellschaftskritische Grafik seit Goya
+Gesellschaftskritische Grafik seit Goya,

 Französischer Saal, Künstlerhaus, Vienna;